 If looked back a couple of years, the massive impact crypto has had, will not have been deemed possible.
 With every passing day, blockchain technology is proving to be the Gen Z of what the Internet was when it was first introduced to the world.
-Out of the various technologies worked upon today, blockchain technology has made its mark.
+Blockchain technology has made its mark out of the various technologies worked upon today.
 Why so?
 It is because Blockchain has been the ‘talk of the town’ at this moment.
 It has undoubtedly entered various segments of today’s world and has helped shape the decentralized finance sector.
 With blockchain opening doors to many opportunities for various applications, many new genres of technology were introduced.
-Starting from crypto assets to NFTs to DeFi applications, blockchain is helping the world in shaping the new future.
+From crypto assets to NFTs to DeFi applications, blockchain is helping the world shape the new future.
 With an increasing demand for blockchain technology, newer applications are being rolled out at a faster pace.

 The applications that are being worked upon to provide various solutions to different use cases are being built upon different blockchain protocols available in the market.
 Out of the many protocols available, some of the most promising ones are Ethereum, Solana, and Polygon.
 All of these three blockchain technologies are the core of this deep dive.
 Here we will not only be looking into the three mentioned blockchain protocols but will also take a comparative analysis of them.

 - Ethereum is the more transparent blockchain that pioneered smart contracts and DApps.

 - Solana, the Ethereum killer is all set to take over Ethereum?
 It has a transaction speed of up to 65,000 TPS.

 - Polygon is the fastest of all three blockchain protocols with up to 75,000 TPS!

 What is Ethereum?